Course Catalog 2024-2025

 ARH 290ca Colloquium: Topics in Art History-Contemporary Art (4 Credits)

 This class examines current issues in contemporary art, suggested by critical debates and significant exhibitions.
 The class is particularly interested in practices and debates that offer the following: analyses of the global condition of art; demonstrations of the influence of new technologies; reflections on institutional frameworks; excavations of earlier art-historical moments; and accounts of the shifting status of art, artists and audiences in the contemporary public sphere.
-Prerequisite: One 200-level art history course, or equivalent. {A}{H}
+Prerequisite: One 200-level art history course, or equivalent.
+Restrictions: ARH 290 may be taken for credit a total of 4 times with different topics.
+Enrollment limited to 20. {A}{H}

 Fall, Spring, Variable